Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Applications. Nonconservative mass transfer

-In Section~\ref{subsec:AML_modes}, we compare the orbital evolution predicted by the GeMT-model under the AML modes described in Sect.~\ref{sec:two}.
-In Section~\ref{subsec:models_comparison}, we further compare the GeMT predictions with earlier MT frameworks.
+In Section~\ref{subsec:AML_modes}, we compare the orbital evolution predicted by the GeMT model under the AML modes described in Sect.~\ref{sec:two}.
+In Section~\ref{subsec:models_comparison}, we further compare the GeMT-model predictions with those of earlier MT frameworks.
 In all cases, we evolve the system until the donor star loses its envelope, leaving behind a naked helium core with mass $M_{\rm don,core} = 9$ M$_{\odot}$, corresponding to $f_{\rm core} = M_{\rm don,core} / M_{\rm don,ZAMS} \approx 0.34$ \citep{1998MNRAS.298..525P,2022ApJ...940..184V}.
-Moreover, we track the orbital evolution assuming point masses under the assumption that the AM stored in the stars in negligible compared to the orbital AM\footnote{In contrast to the GeMT and emt models, the $\delta$-function model is derived mathematically \citep[see][]{2007ApJ...667.1170S,2009ApJ...702.1387S}.
+Moreover, we track the orbital evolution assuming point masses under the assumption that the AM stored in the binary components is negligible compared to the orbital AM.\footnote{In contrast to the GeMT and emt models, the $\delta$-function model is derived mathematically \citep[see][]{2007ApJ...667.1170S,2009ApJ...702.1387S}.
 Hence, we account for the ejection point, which is included in the derivation, via the prescription derived by \cite{2007ApJ...667.1170S} (Eq.
-A15 in their Appendix A).}.
+A15 in their Appendix A).}